petk/php-build-system/docs/cmake/modules/FindDbm.md

 * `Dbm_IS_BUILT_IN` - Whether dbm is a part of the C library.
 * `Dbm_INCLUDE_DIRS` - Include directories needed to use this package.
 * `Dbm_LIBRARIES` - Libraries needed to link to the package library.
-* `Dbm_IMPLEMENTATION` - String of the library name that implements the dbm library.

 ## Cache variables